Finding Mr. Right

 So ask yourself, “If I want to marry someone who will be faithful, who will love me, whom I can love and respect in turn, and who will be a good financial and parenting partner, is what I’m doing right now helping me to meet that sort of person?”

-And let me tell you, you’re unlikely to meet that person in a bar.
+And let me tell you, you’re unlikely to find Mr. Right in a bar.

 Most of us will marry someone through our social circle–a friend of a friend–or through our workplaces.
 Thus, it makes sense to fill your social circle with the kinds of people that you would consider marriageable material.
 If the people you hang out with think getting drunk every weekend is the pinnacle of fun, then you’re unlikely to cross paths with Mr. Right.